swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 * **Customer Education on Financial Regulations:** Educating customers on the complexities of international financial regulations is outside the scope of this project.
 While the app aims to simplify the transfer process, the responsibility for understanding the legal implications of international transfers remains with the customers.

 By clearly defining these limitations and exclusions, Pichincha Bank sets a realistic framework for the international transfer project, ensuring that stakeholders have a clear understanding of what the project will deliver and the areas that are beyond its immediate scope.
-This clarity is essential for managing expectations and focusing efforts on achieving the project's primary objectives of improving efficiency, customer satisfaction, and staff productivity within the defined constraints.
+This clarity is essential for managing expectations and focusing efforts on achieving the project's primary objectives of improving customer satisfaction, and staff productivity within the defined constraints.

 # 4.0 Context Description